 Sophie Halsall-McLennan is the owner of Fresh Start Physiotherapy in Curlewis, Victoria and has a special interest in hand therapy, tennis elbow and back pain.

-Simply phone 8342 1233 for an initial appointment at one of our four locations across Adelaide, South Australia or click below to book a physio online.
+Simply phone The Physio Clinic on 8342 1233 for an initial appointment at one of our locations across Adelaide, South Australia or click below to book a physio online.